CMSgov/hcgov-design-system/docs/src/pages/index.md

 * **Recommended option:** Install the `@cmsgov/ds-healthcare-gov` Node package manager (npm) package if your project uses npm for package management.

-    <a href="{{root}}/startup/installation/" class="ds-c-button">install with npm</a>
+    <a href="{{root}}/startup/installation/" class="ds-c-button">Install with npm</a>

 * If you're unfamiliar with npm and package management, [download the code as a zip file](https://github.com/CMSgov/design-system/releases/latest).

 ### Designers

-Design teams at CMS typically uses Sketch as the preferred user interface (UI) design tool.
-Take advantage of these resources when you're creating UIs that follow HealthCare.gov's Design System.

-* **Recommended option:** Install the HealthCare.gov Sketch library so you'll automatically receive updates when new versions of the Sketch Library are released by the HealthCare.gov team.

-    Install HealthCare.gov Sketch library (coming soon)

-* You can download the HealthCare.gov Sketch UI kit file locally on your own computer.
-WARNING!
-The UI kit won't receive automatic updates.

-    Download HealthCare.gov Sketch UI kit (coming soon)
+Design teams using are currently using Figma for creating UIs that follow HealthCare.gov's Design System but will be transitioning to using Sketch in the future.

+<a href="https://www.figma.com/file/JW5p03MknojQR6fVLn2Paj/Healthcare.gov-Child-Design-System?node-id=2%3A52" class="ds-c-button">Access the Figma file</a>